 Transcript

-Hello to all of you.
-I hope you are well and that your learning of French is going well.
-So today, we are going to talk together about the SMS language in French.
+Hello everyone.
+I hope you're doing well and that your French language learning is going well.
+So today we're going to talk about SMS language in French.

-In all languages, in all countries, SMS is used.
-When we send messages or when we go on the Internet in writing.
+In every language, in every country, people use SMS.
+It's used when we send messages, or when we go online to talk in writing.
 The French are no exception to the rule.
-These are codes and expressions in French that can be very complicated to understand for someone learning French.
-For example, there are words that are written phonetically, i.e. as they are heard.
-So we write them the same way we hear them by ear.
+These are French codes and expressions that can be very complicated to understand for someone learning French.
+For example, some words are written phonetically, i.e. the way you hear them.
+So we write them the way we hear them.

-This means that the words will have spelling mistakes.
-So, it's already complicated enough to learn French by writing it well, but now you'll have to understand it with mistakes.
-There are other words that are simply going to be abbreviated, so we are going to use abbreviations.
-And then, this is another level above, there will be words that combine both phonetics, so that they are written as we hear them, but that are also abbreviated, shortened.
+This means that the words will contain spelling mistakes.
+It's hard enough to learn French by spelling it right, but now you're going to have to understand it with spelling mistakes.
+Other words are simply going to be abbreviated, so we're going to use abbreviations.
+And then - and this is another level up - there are words that combine phonetics, so they're written as you hear them, but they're also abbreviated, shortened.

-So this will be even more complicated to understand.
-So today, we're going to see together the 25 most common SMS expressions, the most often used in French.
-So, the first expression we are going to see is MDR.
-MDR is the abbreviation of "mort de rire".
-So, it's the English equivalent of lol.
-Or also haha or the Spanish jaja.
-Basically, you want to show that you're laughing.
-When someone sends you a funny message or tells you something that makes you laugh, you can show the person that you are laughing by sending them "lol".
+So that's going to be even more complicated to understand.
+So today, we're going to take a look at the 25 most common SMS expressions used in French.
+The first expression we're going to look at is MDR.
+MDR is short for "mort de rire" ("death of laughter").
+So it's the English equivalent of lol.
+Or haha, or the Spanish jaja.
+In short, you want to show that you're laughing.
+When someone sends you a funny message or tells you something that makes you laugh, you can show the person that you're laughing by sending "mdr".

-So, for example, if someone sends you a text message saying "I made a recipe and I mixed up the salt and sugar, it was really bad", you can reply "duh" to say that you're laughing, that you're making fun of this person.
+So, for example, if someone sends you a text message saying "I made a recipe and got the salt and sugar mixed up, it was really bad", you can reply with "mdr" to say that you're having a laugh, that you're making fun of this person.

 The second expression is "tkt".
-So tkt means worry, so don't worry, there's no worry.
-So, for example, if someone sends you a message "Will you come and water my plants while I'm on vacation?",
+So tkt means worry, so don't worry, there's nothing to worry about.
+So, for example, if someone sends you a message saying "Can you come and water my plants while I'm on vacation?

 you can answer "tkt, I'll take care of it" to say don't worry, don't worry, I'll take care of it.

 So the next expression is "please" and "svp".
-Please is the polite version and please is the polite version.
-So it simply means "please" or "please".
-For example, if you're waiting for someone, you might say "Please let me know ten minutes before you arrive" or if you're trying to arrange something with someone, for example, in a more business setting, you might say "Please send me the date that works for you" to say "please".
+Stp is the polite version and svp is the polite version.
+So it simply means "please" or "s'il vous plaît".
+For example, if you're waiting for someone, you could say "Please let me know ten minutes before you arrive", or if you're trying to arrange a meeting with someone, for example, in a more professional setting, you could say "Please send me the date that suits you" to say "please".

 So the next SMS expression is "jpp".
-So jpp is the abbreviation of "j'en peux plus".
-So, when you say "jpp, I can't take it anymore", it means that you're fed up, that you're at the end of your tether.
-So, for example, you could send a message to someone to say that you are going to be late by saying "The bus didn't come, jpp, I'm going to be late", to say that you are drunk, that you are fed up.
+So jpp stands for "j'en peux plus".
+So when you say "jpp, j'en peux plus", it means you've had enough, you're at the end of your rope.
+So, for example, you could send a message to someone to say that you're going to be late by saying "The bus didn't come, jpp, I'm going to be late", to say that you're drunk, that you're fed up.

-So the next abbreviation is askip. askip, a s k i p, is an abbreviation for "so it seems" so "so it seems" means apparently, I heard.
-So for example you could send a text message: "askip we don't have class this afternoon" to say apparently our teacher is absent.
+So the next abbreviation is askip. askip, a s k i p, is short for "à ce qu'il paraît" so "à ce qu'il paraît" means apparently, I've heard.
+So, for example, you could send an sms: "askip we don't have class this afternoon" to say, apparently, our teacher is absent.

 So the next word is "chuis" written, c h u i s.
 So, in fact, it's a very, very bad way, with a very, very bad spelling of "I am".